captainzero93/security_harden_linux/README.md

 - Answer the interactive prompts carefully
 - Keep the backup files

-Over 10,000 users run this on their daily systems without issues.
+Thousands of users run this on their daily systems without issues.
 </details>

 <details>